 #10.
 Combine your Aqaba vacation with a trip to Egypt

 Standing in Aqaba you can almost see 4 countries at once.
-In the far distance you’ll see the Sinaï desert of Egypt and only an 1 hour boat ride away.
-Next-door neighbour Eilat is clearly visible and if you’d continue outside of Aqaba you’ll see the desert of Saudi Arabia.
+In the far distance, you’ll see the Sinaï desert of Egypt and only a 1-hour boat ride away.
+Next-door neighbor Eilat is clearly visible and if you’d continue outside of Aqaba you’ll see the desert of Saudi Arabia.
 Saudi Arabia is not accessible from this part of Jordan, but a vacation or travel experience combined with Egypt is a good option.
-You can take a 1 day ferry ride to Egypt or if you need more time in Egypt, fly out from Aqaba and explore the pyramids at the next door neighbour.
+You can take a 1-day ferry ride to Egypt or if you need more time in Egypt, fly out from Aqaba and explore the pyramids at the next-door neighbor.

 #11.
 Shop tax-free during your Aqaba holidays

-When visiting Eilat is not an option, you can still steal a bargain in Jordan, because Aqaba has Duty Free Zones.
-Cheaper alcohol, cigarettes and gold.
-If you don’t feel like spending your money on those items, look for local handcrafted objects like jewellery made by bedouin women, handmade cloths or a new rug for your house.
+When visiting Eilat is not an option, you can still steal a bargain in Jordan because Aqaba has Duty Free Zones.
+Cheaper alcohol, cigarettes, and gold.
+If you don’t feel like spending your money on those items, look for local handcrafted objects like jewelry made by Bedouin women, handmade cloths or a new rug for your house.